inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 - Preferred sentence
 - Selection method:
   - "chosen": Chosen from generated options
-  - "auto": Automatically spoken in single-sentence mode
   - "typed": Entered manually by the user

 All generated candidates are retained, including those not selected.
 Comparing the preferred sentence with the alternatives provides useful training data for future model tuning.
+Saving a sentence for a message that already has candidates on record adds to them rather than replacing them.

 **The most recently spoken sentence becomes the preferred sentence for that message.** A repeated message is recorded each time it is said, and the translation attaches to its most recent record.